Let’s make it clear in the beginning that if you plan on learning CNC machining, you definitely need to work hard and grab enough knowledge.

 Now that you are aware of choosing the program and how to run the CAD and CAM software, you need to learn how to use the Feeds and Speeds Calculator.
-As a beginner, you can opt for G-Wizard feeds and Speeds calculator to learn tips and solve all your issues.
+You can opt for G-Wizard feeds and Speeds calculator to learn tips and solve all your issues as a beginner.

 Lastly, you need to get your hands on the best control software.
 There are many control software in the market which are mighty.
 Some are challenging to use, while others are easy to use, so choose wisely.
 For instance, Tormach’s path pilot is the most accessible control software with power and features conversational programming.
 Other than that, there are GRBL and Mach 3, which professionals mostly love.